 Bard in Berlin students are currently interns for Gallerie Supportico Lopez, Triple Canopy (arts publication), MOD Institute for Urbanism, Kunstgut (graduate level art school), Will Rawls (choreographer), Michael Baers (artist), and Judith Raum (visual artist).

 Internship placement occurs after a student is accepted to the academic program.
-Students who indicate an internship option, but who upon arrival to ECLA, prefer to enroll in additional academic courses in lieu of the internship may opt out of the placement.
+Students who indicate an internship option, but who upon arrival to Bard College Berlin, prefer to enroll in additional academic courses in lieu of the internship may opt out of the placement.
 All students pursuing an internship must also enroll in the four-credit internship course.

 All Bard in Berlin students will be assigned an academic advisor who has taught and advised students at Bard College or another U.S. institution.
-While students will be asked to make an initial selection of courses before arriving at ECLA of Bard, final registration takes place during program orientation in Berlin after meetings with the local academic advisors.
+While students will be asked to make an initial selection of courses before arriving at Bard College Berlin, final registration takes place during program orientation in Berlin after meetings with the local academic advisors.

 Transcripts and Credit